 Frequently Asked Questions

 - What are oatmeal raisin cookie bars?
-They are a baked treat combining oats, raisins, and other ingredients into a convenient bar format.
+They’re baked treats that mix oats and raisins into a bar you can slice .

 Conclusion